sharetribe/flex-docs/src/docs/ftw-search/how-to-use-google-maps-in-ftw/index.md

 ### 5.3.
 Show correct map on ListingPage (Map component)

-Google Map version (containing both static and dynamic maps) can be taken into use by importing correct map subcomponent.
+Google Maps version (containing both static and dynamic maps) can be taken into use by importing correct map subcomponent.

 _src/components/Map/Map.js:_